Top 10 Famous Linguists in the World

 7. Steven Pinker (1954–)

 Steven Pinker is a well-known linguist for his work on the biological basis of language acquisition.
 He proposes that language is an instinct.
-This means that it is a behavior that comes into shape by natural selection.
+This means that it is a behaviour that comes into shape by natural selection.
 This language has also adapted to suit the needs of human communication over time.
 Moreover, his interesting books have made huge strides in making the linguistics field popular and accessible to people outside the academic field.

 8. David Crystal (1941–)